joakimTI/SyriaTel-Customer-Churn-Classifier/README.md

 #### Conclusion

 * Overall performance of the Random forest is better compared to the logistic regression and decision tree classifiers.
-* The key metric, precision, has significantly improved but is at a moderate score of 0.794.
-The model is incorrectly classifying negative instances as positive.
+* Through hyperparameter tuning, the overall performance of the model has improved now with a recall 0.752 and precision of 0.817.
 ### Models Comparison
 #### ROC Curve and AUC